leonardodls/product-introduction-financial-accounting/assets/public/Chapter_1_Introduction_to_business_and_accounting_concepts/02_Accounts.md

 The items that a business keeps track of are called **accounts**.
-Each of these accounts is one of five main types.
+Each of these accounts is one of five the main types.

 ## Assets